-Start by locating the root flare of the tree.
+Start by locating the trunk flare of the tree.
 This is the spot on the trunk where the roots meet the trunk and is characterized by widening or flaring out just above the soil line.
 Pull back the burlap and twine if needed to find it.
-Often in the process of digging trees for B&B the root flare gets buried in the rootball.
-Remove any soil off the top of the rootball to expose the root flare.
+Often in the process of digging trees for B&B the trunk flare gets buried in the rootball.
+Remove any soil off the top of the rootball to expose the trunk flare.

 Grasping the tree's rootball, carefully lower the tree into the hole.
 The top of the rootball should be at or just above the surrounding soil line.
 Make sure the trunk is straight.
 Then, begin backfilling with the original soil.
 Do not add compost, peat, or other organic materials to the soil.
 Gently firm the backfill soil in the hole with your hands.